dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 So far, you have only managed the `read:books` permission.
 Now, you are going to change the ASP.NET Core 2 Web API application to support `write:books` permission.

-As a first step, let's add the authorization policy in `Startup` class.
+As a first step, you will add the authorization policy in `Startup` class.
 You simply need to change the lambda function passed to the  `AddAuthorization()` method as in the following:

 ```c#
 	services.AddAuthorization(options =>